getAlby/lndhub.go/README.md

 Both incoming and outgoing keysend payments are supported.
 For outgoing keysend payments, check out the [API documentation](https://ln.getalby.com/swagger/index.html#/Payment/post_keysend).

 For incoming keysend payments, we are using a [custom TLV record with type `696969`](https://github.com/satoshisstream/satoshis.stream/blob/main/TLV_registry.md#field-696969---lnpay), which should contain the hex-encoded `login` of the receiving user's account.
-Note that TLV records are not stored in the database.
-Webhook payloads do contain the TLV records, so they can be used to notify an external app of incoming keysend payments with TLV records (eg. a Boostagram reader).
+TLV records are stored as json blobs with the invoices and are returned by the `/getuserinvoices` endpoint.

 ### Ideas
 + Using low level database constraints to prevent data inconsistencies